 The 26.2-mile course starts and finishes in the same general area.
 The race will start heading north in front of the American Airlines Arena.

-To get through the start line, participants will be able to use walkways until they close at 5:50 a.m.
+To get through the Start Line, participants will be able to use walkways until they close at 5:50 a.m.

-The finish line: 301 Biscayne Blvd., Miami, FL 33131
+The Finish Line: 301 Biscayne Blvd., Miami, FL 33131

 After finishing, reunite with friends and family under the signpost with the first letter in your last name.
 Just make sure you let everyone know which letter to meet you at!
-If your runner is taking an extra-long time, please visit the Information Booth at the post-race area (located in the center walkway of Bayfront Park, adjacent to the finish shoot) where we will have athlete look-up set up.
+If your runner is taking an extra-long time, please visit the Information Booth at the post-race area (located in the center walkway of Bayfront Park, adjacent to the finish shute) where we will have athlete look-up set up.
 Course and medical personnel will track runners and record data to ensure updates for families on your runner’s condition and/or whereabouts.

 Baptist Health South Florida is there to tend to your needs.
 Doctors, nurses and other medical professionals from Baptist Health, which includes Baptist Hospital, South Miami Hospital, Doctors Hospital, Homestead Hospital, West Kendall Baptist Hospital and Mariners Hospital, as well as our Baptist Medical Plazas will be available at the START and FINISH lines as well as the numerous aid stations throughout the course.
 The main medical station will be located at the FINISH Line in front of Bayfront Park.

-All medical personnel will be wearing red T-shirts for easy recognition and will be on hand before, during and after the race.
+All medical personnel will be wearing yellow T-shirts for easy recognition and will be on hand before, during and after the race.
 From blisters and bandages to cramps and compresses, Baptist Health South Florida will be there for any bumps along the way.
 Thanks to the great staff of volunteer medical professionals from Baptist Health South Florida for helping make the pain go away.
 IMPORTANT: You must provide medical and emergency contact information on the back of your bib.

 Bayfront Park ADA Accommodations